76 Current (2023) Top Local Directories You Need For Local SEO Citations

 Everybody knows what Google Maps is and does.
 Google Maps is quite possibly the most important tool local businesses can use to leverage their online success for any given regional area.
 Reviews, driving directions, appointment booking, click-to-call, images, websites, recommendations… what can’t Google Maps do?
 A lot, actually.

-One thing Google Maps is not very good at doing is trusting what users of Google My Business (GMB) tell it.
+One thing Google Maps is not very good at doing is trusting what users of Google Business Profile (GBP) tell it.
 Yes, there is a TON of spam on Google Maps and Google is constantly doing its best to give users the most accurate information about local businesses as it can.
 But ,Google can only do so much.

 To help keep business information accurate, Google oftentimes refers to other sources to validate what appears in their search results.
-We know this because Google will tell us in the Google My Business (GMB) dashboard with wonderful little notices like this one below.
+We know this because Google will tell us in the Google Business Profile (GBP) dashboard with wonderful little notices like this one below.

 “Other Sources.”
 Those two words prompted some of the reason you’re reading this page.